ani3h/perk-pulse/README.md

 # PerkPulse Website

-PerkPulse is a platform that helps users maximize the benefits and returns from their credit cards by providing a centralized platform that aggregates offers from various categories and recommends the best credit card to use for each purchase.
+PerkPulse is a platform that helps users maximize the benefits and returns from their credit cards by providing a centralized platform that aggregates offers from various categories and recommends the best credit card to use for each purchases.

 ## Getting Started